 If you’d like to purchase tickets to Northwestern’s Wildcat alley – you can do so here!
 Wildcat Alley typically opens 3 hours before kick-off and has live entertainment, a Northwestern Marching Band performance, and quite a few food trucks available.
 It’s a very family-friendly event!

 Overall, options are fairly limited for food and beverage in close walking distance to the stadium.

 If it’s a night game, and you’re just looking to grab a bite close to the stadium and head over, we’ve heard great things from locals about Ten Mile House.

-If you’re looking to pre-game at a fun bar, the best option in walking distance it The Bluestone.
+To pre-game at a fun bar, the best option within walking distance is The Bluestone.
 However, if you’re willing to hop in an Uber, a popular bar closer to downtown Evanston is Bat 17.
 Canal Shores Golf Course also has a cash bar in its golf shop!

 If you’re interested in attending a game at Northwestern and would like to host your friends/family or even host a corporate event, we have you covered.
 Check out more information about our services at Ryan Field on our Northwestern Tailgate Page.

-Location: We’ll be setting up all our tailgates at the Canal Shores Golf Course.
+Location: We’ll be setting up all our tailgates at the Canal Shores Golf Course on Hole 3.
 It has an amazing tailgating scene on game days full of season ticket holders and die-hard NU fans!